Art and Art History

 - Area: Ceramics, Design, Introduction to Art

 Merrie Wright received a BFA from the Kansas City Art Institute and a MFA from Louisiana State University.
-She currently lives in east Texas and is Associate Professor and Department Chair of Art & Art History at the University of Texas at Tyler.
-Wright exhibits her work nationally; recent exhibitions include: Craft Texas 2016 at the Houston Center for Contemporary Craft, Objectify at Belger Crane Yard Studios, and Tiny Mountains, Cliffs, and Switchbacks: Small Sculpture by Merrie Wright at the Tyler Museum of Art.
+She currently lives in east Texas and is Professor and Department Chair of Art & Art History at the University of Texas at Tyler.
+Wright exhibits her work nationally; recent exhibitions include: 2018 Third Coast National Biennial at K Space Contemporary, 2018 Southern Miss Ceramics National at the University of Southern Mississippi, 31st Annual Materials: Hard + Soft at the Patterson-Appleton Arts Center, Craft Texas 2016 at the Houston Center for Contemporary Craft, Objectify at Belger Crane Yard Studios, and Tiny Mountains, Cliffs, and Switchbacks: Small Sculpture by Merrie Wright at the Tyler Museum of Art.
 She presented the lecture ‘Clouds: Capturing Ephemeral Imagery in Enduring Materials’ at the National Council on Education for the Ceramic Arts 2014 conference.
-Wright was awarded a six week International Residency through a partnership with NCECA and The Banff Centre in 2014 and a short-term residency at Red Lodge Clay Center, during the winter of 2016-2017.
+Wright was awarded a six week International Residency through a partnership with NCECA and The Banff Centre in 2014, a short-term residency at Red Lodge Clay Center, during the winter of 2016-2017, and she was the host artist for a Artist-Invites-Artists group residency at the Red Lodge Clay Center in May 2019.

 Summary of Current Research